 4. Develop an open mindset

-Teach them how to first listen, analyze and then respond to input from others
+Help them learn how to respond to input from others

-Rather than a criticism, encourage your team to see feedback as a way to strengthen their ideas
+Rather than criticism, encourage teams and individuals to see feedback as a way to strengthen and build upon their ideas and processes.

 Photo by Startup Stock Photos